Liz Prince

 BA, Bard College.
 Designer of costumes for theatre, dance, and film.
 Recent work includes Bill T. Jones’ Analogy Trilogy for the Bill T. Jones/Arnie Zane Co., as well as We Shall Not Be Moved, the opera that Jones recently directed for Opera Philadelphia, with music by Danial Bernard Roumaine and librettist Marc Bathmuti Joseph.
-Prince has designed numerous works for Bill T. Jones since 1990.
+She has designed numerous works for Bill T. Jones since 1990.
 Other recent work includes Doug Varone’s In The Shelter of the Fold for BAM’s Next Wave Festival, as well as his Half Life, commissioned by Paul Taylor Company’s 2018 Lincoln Center season.
-She has designed numerous works for Varone since 1997.
+Prince has designed numerous works for Varone since 1997.
 Other premieres this year include works by Bebe Miller, Liz Gerring, and Pilobolus in collaboration with Bela Fleck and Abigail Wasburn.
-Prince’s costumes have been exhibited at The New York Public Library for the Performing Arts; Cleveland Center for Contemporary Art; the 2011 Prague Quadrennial of Performance, Design and Space; Snug Harbor Cultural Center; and Rockland Center for the Arts.
+Her costumes have been exhibited at The New York Public Library for the Performing Arts; Cleveland Center for Contemporary Art; the 2011 Prague Quadrennial of Performance, Design, and Space; Snug Harbor Cultural Center; and Rockland Center for the Arts.
 She received a 1990 New York Dance and Performance Award (BESSIE) and a 2008 Charles Flint Kellogg Arts and Letters Award from Bard College.
 SLC, 2017–

-Undergraduate Courses 2022-2023
+Undergraduate Courses 2024-2025

 Theatre